MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

 #### Create gMSA and domain user accounts

-1. Open Windows PowerShell in elevated mode, change the directory to the **infrastructure** folder located in your fileshare, and run the following commands.
+1. Open Windows PowerShell in elevated mode, change the directory to the **Infrastructure** folder located in your fileshare, and run the following commands.

     > [!IMPORTANT]
     > These commands don't create an AxServiceUser domain user for you.
 You must create it yourself.